Coop retreat mattress topper review

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-After trying out its much-loved memory foam pillows, I had a feeling about just how comfy the Coop retreat mattress topper (opens in new tab) would be.
-Filled with the same cross-cut Oomph memory foam and microfiber blend — which I found to be great for my home allergies — at five inches thick, it's a super soft pillow-top option guaranteed to up comfort levels.
-The first night may seem a little lumpy, but trust me, after this fancy foam has molded to your body, it'll feel like sleeping on a cloud.
+This mattress topper is filled with the same cross-cut Oomph memory foam and microfiber blend — which I found to be great for my home allergies — at five inches thick, it's a super soft pillow-top option guaranteed to up comfort levels.
+The first night may seem a little lumpy, but trust me — after this fancy foam has molded to your body, it'll feel like sleeping on a cloud.
+It comes in your choice of a King or a Queen and starts from $299.
+You also get a 100-night trial in case it's not your thing (it will be).

-If you're needing a brand-new mattress, I can't say it'll totally transform it (there are other mattress toppers for that) but it will do wonders if you're not overly satisfied with your current set-up like I was.
+Yes, if your mattress is on its last legs, this topper won't be able to fix it.
+That's not what they are for.
+But I will say that it will do wonders if you're not overly satisfied with your current set-up like I was.
 This Coop Retreat Mattress Topper is my secret to a night of dreamy sleep.

 TDLR: What I thought of the Coop Retreat mattress topper

-I've tested a few mattress toppers in my time, but this one caught me by surprise.
-I'm not a memory foam lover, per se, and didn't think I would get along with this plush-top option.
-It's pretty squishy, and as a side sleeper, my body prefers a firmer sleep surface.
-The super puffy pillow top took a few nights to get used to, and it felt a little lumpy to begin with.
+I've tested a few mattress toppers before, and I'm not usually a memory foam lover so I didn't think I would get along with this plush-top option.
+It's pretty squishy, and my body prefers a firmer sleep surface as a side sleeper.
+I'll admit that the super puffy pillow top took a few nights to get used to, and it felt a little lumpy, to begin with.

-Now that I'm accustomed to this dreamy AF fabric, I can't wait to dive into bed every evening.
-It perfectly upped the comfort levels of my standard medium-firm mattress, and I'd recommend it to any renter who wants something cozier than the bed that came with their apartment.
+But, after getting used to it, it has perfectly upped the comfort levels of my standard medium-firm mattress, and I'd recommend it to any renter who wants something cozier than the bed that came with their apartment.
 It's not thick enough to act as a replacement mattress, especially if your current sleep surface is sinking or you have springs poking out, but I was very impressed with the box construction comfort.

 Coop Home retreat mattress review in Louises bedroom